Resource Library

 Assessment

-At Notre Dame, we use the word “assessment” broadly, encompassing everything from how an instructor figures out whether a student is meeting a given learning goal in a class up through how the University might measure the value of a Notre Dame education.
+At Notre Dame, we use the word “assessment” broadly, encompassing everything from how an individual instructor figures out whether a student is meeting a given learning goal in a class, how groups of faculty in a department or school responsible for a program understand how students are learning throughout that program, and how the entire University might understand and demonstrate the value of a Notre Dame education.

 Beyond the resources listed here, you can read more about Notre Dame Learning’s assessment offerings, including how to request an assessment consultation with a member of our team, by clicking the button below.